jan-kelemen/advent-of-code/README.md

 # advent-of-code
-solutions for Advent of Code
+Solutions for Advent of Code

+##Solutions
+* Day 01: Not Quite Lisp - 138, 1771